EamonKeane/airflow-GKE-k8sExecutor-helm/Readme.md

 kubectl port-forward $POD_NAME 8080:8080
 ```

-To install an ingress with nginx-ingress use `--set ingress.enabled=true`.
-There is no authentication by default, so please add your authentication method to `airflow/airflow.cfg`.
+To expose the web server behind a https url with google oauth, please see the section below.

 ## Tidying up
 The easiest way to tidy-up is to delete the project and make a new one if re-deploying, however there are steps in tidying-up.sh to delete the individual resources.

 ## Input
 This is a work in progress and the install script is a bit brittle.
-One area where I could use some input is the best way to set up storage for DAGS on GKE.
-Persistent disks can only be attached to one
-node at a time (hence this example only works on one node).
-I see some options such as gcsfuse but am not sure if they would work with the k8s executor worker definitions.
-Cloud Filestore would work but this is not released yet (beta due soon apparently). https://github.com/kubernetes-sigs/gcp-filestore-csi-driver

 ## Helm chart layout
 There are a few elements to the chart:
 * This chart only focuses on the kubernetes executor and is tailored to run on GKE, but